L\'evy processes on smooth manifolds with a connection: Proofs

 \begin{proof}[Proof of Proposition~\ref{prop:genX}] Since $f(X)=f\circ \pi(U),$ the only possible prescription for the generator of $X$ is given by

 where $v$ is any frame in $P(u)$ with $\pi(v)=p$ and $\mathscr{L}_U$ is a generator of a horizontal \levy{} process obtained in Lemma~\ref{lemma:genhorlevy}.
-We need to check that the right hand side of~\eqref{eq:generatorPush} prescribes a well-defined operator which agrees with~\eqref{eq:generatorX}.
-We will first show that the right hand side of~\eqref{eq:generatorPush} does not depend on the choice of a frame $v\in P(u)$ with $\pi(v)=p$ and show that the resulting function is really smooth.
-We take $g\in \Hol(u)$ and use Lemmas~\ref{lemma:changeexponential} and~\ref{lemma:changeiterated} to compute
+We use invariance conditions~\eqref{cond:invariance} to apply \cite[Thm.~10.13]{DynkinBook} from which it follows that right hand side of \eqref{eq:generatorPush} is indeed well-defined and equal to the generator of $X$.
+The theorem also identifies the domain of the generator.